dobriddd/Fractals/README.md

 - Exploration of Fractal Geometry
 - Mathematical and Python explanation
 - Visual representations of some of the most popular fractals
-- Examination on Fractal Applications
+- Examination of Fractal Applications
 - Introduction of a newly defined fractal
 ## Requirements
 To run the notebooks and scripts in this project, you'll need: